ict283/registration-lab5/test/readme.txt

-Put unit tests in this folder
+Put unit tests in this folder!